18F/18f.gsa.gov/_join/open-positions/content-designer-gs14.md

 - Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position.

 ## Duties
 - Conceiving/recommending and projects/studies to advance the state of the art in the specialty area; applying forward- thinking design and development principles to product or services development, delivery and program management, such as lean startup, user centered design, and agile development;
 - Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions;
-- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the GSA at technical symposia and/or conferences;
+- Assessing the state of digital services provided by the federal government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the GSA at technical symposia and/or conferences;
 - Demonstrating thought leadership and contributing best practices in a variety of technologies and principles